Skip to content

 The short answer to how teams handle this: they stop writing integration-specific code.
 Instead, they architect unified webhook receivers and generic rate limit normalization pipelines that treat third-party API quirks as configuration data, not hardcoded logic.

 This guide covers the architectural patterns that actually work for handling rate limits and webhooks across dozens of third-party APIs, the trade-offs you'll face, and where a unified approach pays off versus where you'll still need to get your hands dirty.
+It also walks through a worked example using Amplitude's analytics API to show how these patterns apply to write-heavy analytics integrations - a category that trips up even experienced teams.

 The Breaking Point of SaaS Integrations